Math Software Online: MathScore.com

 Solve.
 If asked for time, a proper answer looks like this: 1:35am

-Another train headed in the same direction leaves San Francisco at 10:00 pm, averaging 90 mph.
+Another train headed in the same direction leaves Cairo at 6:00 am, averaging 60 mph.

 To the nearest tenth, how many hours after the second train leaves will it overtake the first train?

-Another train headed in the same direction leaves Minneapolis at 3:00 pm, averaging 90 mph.
+Another train headed in the same direction leaves Madrid at 12:00 am, averaging 90 mph.

 To the nearest tenth, how many hours after the second train leaves will it overtake the first train?